MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/includes/ci-triggers2.md

 If you don't specify any tag triggers, then by default, tags will not trigger pipelines.

-> [!NOTE]
+> [!IMPORTANT]
 > If you specify tags in combination with branch filters, the trigger will fire if either the branch filter is satisfied or the tag filter is satisfied.
+If a pushed tag satisfies a branch filter, the pipeline triggers even if the tag is in the tag exclude list, because the push satisfied the branch filter.